beauchamplab/rave-docker/README.md

 ```
  docker restart rave-docker
 ```
-Replace "rave_docker" with the name used above.

 To stop RAVE-within-Docker, open a terminal window and enter
 ```
- docker stop <docker_name>
+ docker stop rave-docker
 ```
+If necessary, replace "rave-docker" with the container name specified above after --name .

 To list running containers
 ```
  docker ps